razamehar/AI-Debate-Simulator/README.md

 Model2: Agreed.
 While AI can excel in certain areas, aspects like intuition, empathy, and common sense remain challenging to replicate comprehensively.

 ...

+## License
+This project is licensed under the Raza Mehar License.
+See the LICENSE.md file for details.

+## Contact
+For any questions or clarifications, please contact Raza Mehar at [raza.mehar@gmail.com].